DrLex0/quake-frogbots/src/maps/README.md

 To use a different maplist file than the default `maplist.txt`, specify it with the `-f` argument.

 Because the format of waypoint files has changed compared to the older Frogbot code, waypoint files created with the older waypoint tool must be _transformed._ Do this by enabling the `-t` option of the script, it can't hurt to always enable this because it auto-detects the format.
+If the old source file contains any `#include, #ifdef, #endif` lines, erase them before doing the conversion (TODO: let the script do this too).

 ## Aliases